-How to Cope with Loneliness in a Long Distance Relationship
+Long Distance Relationship: How to Cope with Loneliness

-One of long distance relationship's (LDR) greatest struggles, one primary reason why many do not survive the set-up, is loneliness.
-It is defined as “affected with, characterized by, or causing a depressing feeling of being alone” (Dictonary.com).
-In short, the pain of being alone.
+One of long-distance relationship's (LDR) greatest struggles, a primary reason why many do not survive the set-up, is loneliness.
+It is defined as “affected with, characterized by, or causing a depressing feeling of being alone”.
+The pain of being alone.

 The American Journalist Norman Cousins once said, “The eternal quest of the individual human being is to shatter his loneliness.”
 Human beings are primarily motivated to look for a partner.
 Finding that special someone to have a special relationship with causes our bodies to generate hormones and chemicals that could stimulate pleasure and make us feel wonderful.
 According to Dr. Gary Brown, an Individual, Marriage and Family Counselor, human touch is a fundamental human need and is literally embedded in our DNA.
 Intimacy and human touch is an essential part of a romantic relationship.
 Being geographically away from your partner especially in long term could massively affect your disposition and overall emotional state.
 It could make you feel extremely lonely and depressed.

 Your hand touching mine.
 This is how galaxies collide.— Sanober Khan

 Constant communication in today’s technology is not difficult but can calls and online messages actually compensate and fill the longings of being able to feel the warmth of physical touch?

 The LDR journey is not going to be stress-free and if you are looking for some ideas to help you cope as an individual, to bear the loneliness of being in a long distance relationship, here are some things you can do: